LGBT activists view Obama as staunch champion of their cause

 "This was an attack on the LGBT community," Obama said.
 "Americans were targeted because we're a country that has learned to welcome everyone, no matter who you are or who you love."

-In November, Obama gave a warm embrace to comedian Ellen DeGeneres while awarding her the Presidential Medal of Freedom.
-She had come out as a lesbian in 1997, and the White House citation said, "Her courage and candor helped change the hearts and minds of millions of Americans," said the White House citation.
+And in November, Obama gave a warm embrace to Ellen DeGeneres — who boldly came out as a lesbian in 1997 — while awarding her the Presidential Medal of Freedom.
+"Her courage and candor helped change the hearts and minds of millions of Americans," said the White House citation.